madflojo/blog/posts/2014-12-23-building-self-healing-apps-with-saltapi.md

 Each reactor template has an example secret key defined, it is recommended that you modify this to a unique value for your environment.

 After validation salt will look for additional keys in the `postdata` dictionary, for our purpose we will need to understand the `tgt` and `matcher` keys.
 The `tgt` key is used to specify the "target" for the highstate execution.
 This target can be a hostname, a grain value, pillar value, subnet or any other target Saltstack accepts.
-The `matcher` key contains a definition of the `tgt` keys expression, for instance if the `tgt` value was a hostname the `matcher` value should be `glob` for a hostname glob.
-If the `tgt` value was a pillar value the `matcher` value should be `pillar`.
+The `matcher` key contains a definition of the `tgt` keys expression, for instance if the `tgt` value was a hostname, the `matcher` value should be `glob` for a hostname glob.
+If the `tgt` value was a pillar value, the `matcher` value should be `pillar`.
 You can find all of the valid matcher values in [salt-api's documentation](http://docs.saltstack.com/en/latest/ref/clients/#salt.client.LocalClient.cmd).

 ### Calling salt-api

-Now that we have salt-api configured to accept webhook requests that kick off highstate executions we now need to code our application to call those webhooks.
+Now that we have salt-api configured to accept webhook requests and start highstate executions, we now need to code our application to call those webhooks.
 Since this is something we may want to do somewhat often in our code we can create a function to perform this webhook request.

 #### Highstate Function